-- a.
-Use the drop-down menu to choose from FASTA file, GenBank file or Lasergene DNA file formats. - b.
-If you wish to preserve gaps in the consensus, add a checkmark next to Include gaps. - c.
-If you wish to include bases that were only found in the reference sequence and not in any read sequences, add a checkmark next to Include reference-only bases as 'N'. - d.
-Press OK. - 4.
-When the consensus export is complete, you will see a hyperlink for it in the Status column of the Jobs panel.
-Click the link to download the sequence to your computer.
+- Use the drop-down menu to choose from FASTA file, GenBank file or Lasergene DNA file formats. - If you wish to preserve gaps in the consensus, add a checkmark next to Include gaps. - If you wish to include bases that were only found in the reference sequence and not in any read sequences, add a checkmark next to Include reference-only bases as 'N'. - · Press OK. - A Save As dialog appears.
+Choose a name and filetype and press Save or OK.